adityamaurya43/-Scan-Your-Local-Network-for-Open-Ports/README.md

 # Scan Result Export: Ifyou want to save the result in file
 Can be saved using -oN for normal text, -oX for XML, -oA for all
 Example: nmap -sS 192.168.232.128/24 -oN scan_results.txt

+# Conclusion
+This assignment demonstrated how to perform a TCP SYN scan using Nmap in Kali Linux, analyze live traffic using Wireshark, and interpret the output to identify security risks from open ports.
+These skills are foundational for network reconnaissance and penetration testing.